scardetto/physique/README.md

 ### NuGet Configuration

-You can customize how you want NuGet packages are handled in your solutions.
+You can customize how NuGet packages are handled in your solution.

 ```ruby
 Physique::Solution.new do |s|